RIKEN-RCCS/lens3/doc/user-guide.md

   * __READY__ indicates a service is ready, a setup for servicing is done.
 It does not mean a MinIO instance is running.
   * __DISABLED__ indicates a pool is temporarily unusable.
-It may transition between "READY" and "DISABLED" by actions of a owner of a pool or an administrator.
-The causes of a transition include an expiration of a pool, disabling an owner account, or making a pool offline.
+It may transition between "READY" and "DISABLED" by actions of a user or an administrator.
+The causes of a transition include an expiry of a pool, disabling a user account, or making a pool offline.
   * __INOPERABLE__ indicates an error state and a pool is permanently unusable.
 It has failed to run a MinIO.
 This pool